Making English wines since 1991

 All the vines are cane pruned and grown to the Soil Association standards.
-Harvest starts in late September and continues to the end of October.
+Harvest starts in September and continues to mid-October.
 All the grapes are picked by hand (thanks to our wonderful picking team).

 Click on any of the pictures below to get specific info about each site.

-Lewes Heath vinesGrape Varieties: Ortega, Bacchus, Faber, Huxelrebe, Siegerrebe
+Lewes Heath vinesGrape Varieties: Ortega, Bacchus, Faber, Huxelrebe.

 Aspect: South facing